i5hwar-ka1m39h/vapi_based_saas/README.md

-# [Project Title Here]
+# Conversation Bot Mate

 ## 📖 Description

-[Write a short paragraph explaining the purpose of your project, what it does, and any key features.]
+This project lets you create your own chatbot for a particular topic that you want to learn just specify subject and topic and you have a bot mate that can help you with all your studies.
+(Note: Demo is not available);
 ---

 ## 🚀 Tech Stack

-- Framework: [Next.js / React]
+- Framework: Next.js, Supabase, Clerk Auth
-- Language: [TypeScript]
+- Language: TypeScript
-- Voice SDK: [vapi.sdk]
+- Voice SDK: vapi.sdk
-- Transcription: [Deepgram]
+- Transcription: Deepgram
-- Voice Synthesis: [11labs]
+- Voice Synthesis: 11labs
-- Animation: [Lottie]
+- Animation: Lottie
-- Styling: [TailwindCSS / Your preferred CSS method]
+- Styling: TailwindCSS with Shadcn components

 ---